-But that’s not all; SharePoint 2016 is soon to join the family (early next year according to Microsoft).
-Delve a little deeper and we're sure that SharePoint 2003, and even 2001, are still kicking around somewhere in the darker corners of some companies.
+But that’s not all; SharePoint 2016 is soon to join the family.
+Delve a little deeper and we’re sure that SharePoint 2003, and even 2001, are still kicking around somewhere in the darker corners of some companies.

 Over the years, and across these versions, we’ve seen quite significant changes in SharePoint.
 The product has evolved enormously and we wanted to take a look at exactly what’s changed.